eunsungc/gt6-RAMSES_8_5/README.md

 # Install procedure
 1. `git clone https://github.com/eunsungc/gt6-RAMSES_8_5`
 2. `cd gt6-RAMSES_8_5`
 3. `./build.sh`: The script will do the following.
-At step 3, we have to modify Makefile manually. automake/autoconf 1.14 version is required.
+At step iii, we have to modify Makefile manually. automake/autoconf 1.14 version is required.
   1. ./configure
   2. ~~modify aclocal.m4: replace the version of automake as appropriate.  e.g., 1.14.1 --> 1.14~~
   3. modify Makefile: For some reasons, make tries to update aclocal.m4.
 So comment out several lines as follows.